weiji-li/audio_attack-ML/Weekly Report.md

    - It includes a gradient-descent process, a gradient-estimation process and the previous kaldi wrapper I made
 2. Read one presentation and one paper on audio and adversarial attack
    - formatted notes here (https://docs.google.com/document/d/15i8fyfTacinSDe8HwBDyj22knmqGT-UjY289vozt1C0/edit)
+3. Took a look at the FGSM attack
+    - It relates to Neural Network stuffs that I am just learning in my ML class.
+I am thinking of making use of it in my audio attack.
 ### For next week:
 1. Think about some ways to improve the gradient-descent
 2. Continue my paper reading plan